Lampeter-Strasburg Marching Band

-The 2019 season will mark the 17th at the helm of the Lampeter-Strasburg High School band program for Mr. Larry Royer.
+The 2020 season will mark the 18th at the helm of the Lampeter-Strasburg High School band program for Mr. Larry Royer.
 He also directs the concert and jazz bands at both the high school and at Martin Meylin Middle School.
-Prior to his triumphant return to L-S, he served as the band director of Ephrata High School from 1994 until 2002.
+Prior to his return to L-S, he served as the band director of Ephrata High School from 1994 until 2002.

 After graduating L-S, Mr. Royer attended West Chester University, where he was a member of the Incomparable Golden Rams marching band.
 Interestingly, Mrs. Royer was a member of the color guard at West Chester, and the two met on the field.
 He graduated West Chester in 1994, and since then, has earned his master's degree, also from West Chester.

 One day during the fall of 2007, Benjamin Pontz walked into a closet-turned-lesson room at Hans Herr Elementary School, where Mr. Larry Royer, in his first year as director of the fourth grade band, talked him into playing the baritone horn.
 Over the subsequent nine years, Ben would spend hundreds of hours in every band L-S had, and, a year after graduating, he returned to the program as an instructor.
-For the 2019 season, Ben will serve as the Pioneer Marching Band's assistant director.
+Since 2019, Ben has served as the Pioneer Marching Band's assistant director.
 He also coordinates the student leadership program.

 Ben graduated from L-S High School in 2016 after serving two years as drum major and president of the LSMB in its first two years as a member of the Lancaster County Marching Band Coalition.
-He was the lead conductor of the inaugural mass band finale in LCMBC's first season, and he coined his preferred acronym "LanCoMaBaCo" to refer to the coalition, which he strongly supports both in principle and in practice.
 In high school, Ben also played in concert band, jazz band, orchestra, and pit orchestra.

-Since graduating from L-S, Ben has attended Gettysburg College, where he is working on a music minor in addition to a double major in political science and public policy.
-At Gettysburg, he played in the Bullets Marching Band, with which he has served as drum major for two years, as well as in the Wind Symphony, with which he has toured Europe and recorded a CD.
-At Gettysburg, he takes euphonium lessons from Professor Colin Wise, Principal Trombonist of the United States Navy Band.
-Ben is double majoring in political science and public policy.
+Ben graduated from Gettysburg College in 2020 with a music minor in addition to a double major in political science and public policy.
+At Gettysburg, he played in the Bullets Marching Band, with which he served as drum major for two years, as well as in the Wind Symphony, with which he toured Europe and recorded a CD.
 Beyond Gettysburg, he has participated in various musical endeavors at Chestnut Level Presbyterian Church.